dijiagberien/Academic-Website/content/home/experience.md

     date_start: '2016-09-01'
     date_end: '2017-08-31'
     description: |2-
-        Responsibilities include:

-        * Grew and maintained cultures of toxic and non-toxic cyanobacteria
-        * Meta-analysis of papers related to the subject matter
-        * Leveraged signal processing (Savitzky-Golay) and derivatives to improve spectrophotometric detections
+        * Analysis of surface water data, in particular, those pertaining to the presence of cyanobacteria.
+A by product was a publication (here) in which we utilized leveraged signal processing method (Savitzky-Golay) and derivatives to improve spectrophotometric detections.

 ---